 We encourage Wild Flowers to grow in several parts of the Kincardine Castle Gardens.

-The grassy area outside the Walled Garden is called The Enclosure.
-Down the garden wall meanders a long Shrub Border and a mown grass path is kept beside it.
+The grassy area outside the Walled Garden is called The Enclosure which, theoretically, is free of rabbits.
+Down the garden wall meanders a long Shrub Border and a grass path is kept beside it.
 The rest of The Enclosure is left to its own devices each summer and only mown in the early autumn.
 This laziness is rewarded by a wonderful succession of colourful wild flowers.
 First to come are a few Snowdrops, then Wood Anenomes and some Daffodils which survive from this area’s previous existence.
 Then we have a pause before it turns orange with Orange Hawkweed, sometimes called Fox and Cubs.
 In the high summer we’re now seeing some Common Spotted Orchids, Yellow Hawkweed and then Scottish Bluebells.
 The joy of this is that we have done nothing to deserve this spectacular succession of wild flowers.